14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 The promise of VR is having the ability to enter another world from your living room.
 To be entertain and learn new things.

 There is also potential for it being used as an utility.
 [Google Tilt Brush](http://www.tiltbrush.com/) in combination with HTC Vibe is an interesting example.
 It allows you to draw in 3D from different angles.
-I missed the oppertunity to try it out but heard it was quote amazing.
+I missed the oppertunity to try it out at SXSW, but heard from a friend that it was pretty amazing.
 Users can do things such as bend down to paint from below.

 An obvious limitation to VR is to strip a computer on your head and having to close yourself from the real world.
 Let's be honest, it's a bit scary.
 Hopefully VR will become more social going forward, and thats of course why Facebook is investing heavy in this area.